KChen-lab/Monopogen/README.md

 <image src="./example/maester.chr20_LDrefinement_germline.png" width="600">

 Users can filter putative somatic SNVs based on the file `chr20.putativeSNVs.csv` with column `POS>0.5 & POS<0.99` (This is the prediction score from the SVM module.
 Closing to 0 has higher probability of sequencing error while closing to 1 has higher probabilites of germline SNVs) and `p_LDrefine>0.25` (This is from the LDrefinement score.
-Closing to 0 is germline SNVs and closing to 0.5 is more likely the putative ).
+Closing to 0 is germline SNVs and closing to 0.5 is more likely the putative somatic SNVs).
 The `NA` values in `p_LDrefine` column denotes that there are no germline SNVs tagged on putative somatic SNVs.
 ```
 chr	pos	ref	alt	Dep	dep1	dep2	dep3	dep4	genotype	QS	VDB	RPB	MQB	BQB	MQSB	SGB	MQ0F	region	POS	NEG	p_twoLoci	p_trioLoci	p_LDrefine	p_twoLoci_adj	p_trioLoci_adj
 chr20	425837	A	G	103	3	95	0	4	.|.
 0.51	0.97	0.43	0.08	0.96	0.99	-0.56	0	5	0.07	0.93	0.70	0.80	0.20	0.30	0.20